Can older people become personal trainers?

 When most people think of personal trainers they probably envision a younger girl with a high ponytail and peppy attitude that reminds them of cheerleaders they knew in high school or a younger guy who fancies himself the drill sergeant of a small local gym.

 These are just generalizations about what people expect a personal trainer to be.

 A personal trainer can be anyone, no matter their age, as long as they have the right education and motivation.
 While age is not a determining factor, many other things are.
 Read on for details about these determining factors, and, once you’re certified, request a demo of our business management software to see how it can help you manage your clients easily and efficiently.

 What Type of Person Would Make a Good Personal Trainer?

 Age plays little part in a person’s success as a personal trainer.
 The most important traits a person can have are a passion for health and fitness, a desire to help others achieve their goals, and the dedication needed to become certified and focus on the business side of things.

 If you want to become a personal trainer because you want to be rich and famous, like the trainers often depicted on reality shows, then you might want to reevaluate your reasons for wanting to become a personal trainer.

 Odds are you will never train a celebrity, but you can help a lot of people to have healthier and happier lives.
 A realistic perspective is necessary to turn being a personal trainer into a worthwhile and successful career option.

 It is never too late to pursue your passions in life.
-If your passion is living a life of healthy diet and exercise and you want to share this passion to help others then becoming a personal trainer could be a worthy career change.
-Many people have said goodbye to the corporate rat race to pursue becoming a personal trainer.
+If your passion is living a life of a healthy diet and exercise and you want to share this passion to help others then becoming a personal trainer could be a worthy career change.
+Many people have said goodbye to the corporate rat race to pursue becoming personal trainers.